JagadeeshTalari/exploreGit/Readme.md

 # Practicing and Learning Git

+### To find where git installed:
+- where git for windows &
+- which git for Mac

+### To find which version of git is installed on your system:
+- git --version

 ### To give UserName & email :
 - git config --global user.name "Jagadeesh"
 - git config --global user.email "talarijagadeesh55@gmail.com"